 If you wish to ask a question during the virtual Annual Meeting, you may do so during the meeting by logging into the virtual meeting platform at virtualshareholdermeeting.com/POR2023, typing your question into the "Ask a Question" field, and clicking "Submit."
 Questions pertinent to meeting matters will be answered during the meeting, subject to time constraints.
 Substantially similar questions may be grouped and answered as one.
-Any questions pertinent to meeting may be raised after the Annual Meeting by contacting Investor Relations at 503-464-8073.
+Any questions pertinent to meeting matters that cannot be answered during the meeting may be raised after the Annual Meeting by contacting Investor Relations at 503-464-8073.